 Over the last few years Winmarkt has worked to renew the merchandise and tenant mix with a view to including international brands capable of increasing the malls’ appeal.

 A project focused on filling the higher floors of our shopping centers with offices and services is underway.
-In 2016, for example, areas of the shopping center in Ploiesti were converted and now house a section of the local courthouse and a medical clinic.
+For example, areas of the shopping center in Ploiesti were converted and now house a section of the local courthouse and a medical clinic.

 The work done over the past few years to adapt Winmarkt malls to more international standards generated good results in terms of occupancy.